vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

    The custom widget renderer that you registered previously will receive all this information so you can customize rendering based on the additional data.

+### Customize the Filter bar

+Call the `filterBar()` method on the customization API to get the API through which you can customize how the Filter bar on your dashboard will be rendered.

+To change the rendering mode of the Filter bar, call the `setRenderingMode` method with one of the following parameters:

+-  `"default"` shows the Filter bar as usual, this is what happens if you do not call the `setRenderingMode` method at all.
+-  `"hidden"` hides the Filter bar altogether.
+Note, however, that the filters are still effect, this only hides the UI for setting them.

 ## Event handler API

 The event handler API is an entry point to the event handling and subscription subsystem of the Dashboard component.